Purmerend

 Purmerend ([ˌpʏrməˈrɛnt]) is a city and municipality in the west of the Netherlands, in the province of North Holland.
 The city is surrounded by polders, such as the Purmer, Beemster and the Wormer.
-The city became the trade center of the region but the population grew relatively slowly.
-Only after 1960 did the population start to grow from around 10,000 to around 80,000 by the 2010s.
-From the 1960s onwards, Purmerend has seen major expansion and continues to do so.
-This expansion has turned Purmerend into a commuter town; many inhabitants of Purmerend (14,200 in 2011) work, go to school or spend their leisure time in Amsterdam.
+Purmerend's population grew relatively slowly until the 1960s, when it increased from around 10,000 to over 80,000 by 2020.
+This expansion has turned Purmerend into a commuter town; many inhabitants (14,200 in 2011) work, go to school or spend leisure time in Amsterdam.
 Purmerend is part of the Randstad, one of the largest conurbations in Europe.

 The municipality of Beemster merged into the municipality of Purmerend on 1 January 2022.
-The extended municipality has a population of about 92,000 inhabitants.
+The extended municipality has a population of about 96,000.